r4victor/tenthousandmeters/content/blog/python_bts_02.md

 6. $e*$, zero-or-more repetitions
 7. $!e$, a not-predicate.

 PEGs are analytic grammars, which means that they are designed not only to generate languages but to analyze them as well.
 Ford formalized what it means for a parsing expression $e$ to recognize an input $x$.
 Basically, any attempt to recognize an input with some parsing expression can either succeed or fail and consume some input or not.
-For example, applying a parsing expression $a$ to an input $ab$ results in a success and consumes $a$.
+For example, applying the parsing expression $a$ to the input $ab$ results in a success and consumes $a$.

 This formalization allows to convert any PEG to a [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser).
 A recursive descent parser associates each nonterminal of a grammar with a parsing function.
-In a case of a PEG, a body of a parsing function is an implementation of the corresponding parsing expression.
+In the case of a PEG, the body of a parsing function is an implementation of the corresponding parsing expression.
 If a parsing expression contains nonterminals, their parsing functions are called recursively.

 A recursive descent parser has to choose between production rules if some nonterminal has more than one of them.
 If a grammar is LL(k), a parser can look at the next k tokens in the input and predict the correct rule.
 Such a parser is called a predictive parser.
 If it's not possible to predict, the backtracking method is used.
 A parser with backtracking tries one rule, and, if fails, backtracks and tries another.
 This is exactly what the prioritized choice operator in a PEG does.
 So, a PEG parser is a recursive descent parser with backtracking.

-The backtracking method is powerfull but can be computationally costly.
+The backtracking method is powerful but can be computationally costly.
 Consider a simple example.
-We apply the expression $AB/A$ to an input that succeeds on $A$ but then fails on $B$.
-According to the the interpretation of the prioritized choice operator, the parser first tries to recognize $A$ and then $B$.
-It fails on $B$ and tries to recognize $A$ again.
+We apply the expression $AB/A$ to the input that succeeds on $A$ but then fails on $B$.
+According to the the interpretation of the prioritized choice operator, the parser first tries to recognize $A$, succeeds, and then tries to recognize B. It fails on $B$ and tries to recognize $A$ again.
 Because of such redundant computations, the parse time can be exponential in the size of the input.
 To remedy this problem, [Ford suggested](https://bford.info/pub/lang/packrat-icfp02/) to use a memoization technique, i.e. caching the results of function calls.
-Using this technique, the parser, known as the packrat parser, is guaranteed to work in linear time at the expense of higher memory consumption.
+Using this technique, the parser, known as the packrat parser, is guaranteed to work in linear time at the expense of a higher memory consumption.
 And this is what the CPython's new parser does.
 It's a packrat parser!

 No matter how good the new parser is, the reasons to replace the old parser have to be given.
 This is what the PEPs are for.
 [PEP 617 -- New PEG parser for CPython](https://www.python.org/dev/peps/pep-0617/) gives a background on both the old and the new parser and explains the reasons behind the transition.
 In a nutshell, the new parser removes the LL(1) restriction on the grammar and should be easier to maintain.
 Guido van Rossum wrote [an excellent series on a PEG parsing](https://medium.com/@gvanrossum_83706/peg-parsing-series-de5d41b2ed60), in which he goes into much more detail and shows how to implement a simple PEG parser.
 We, in our turn, will take a look at its CPython implementation.